paulvaldes/paulvaldes/README.md

 # Hello 👋🏻 👨🏻‍💻

 Hi, I'm Paul!
-I'm a software developer who is passionate about learning and growing as a developer.
+I'm a iOS Engineer who is passionate about learning and growing as a developer.
 I have a significant amount of experience in various industries that gives me valuable perspective when developing applications.

-### Seeking a full-time role as:
-* iOS Developer
-* Fullstack Web Developer
-* Front-End Developer

 ### Languages:
 * Swift